digbmc/dssf-syll/_weeks/01-intro.md

 May 29, 2026

 ### 9:00 AM Check-In (DMCL)
+- Working on sites

+### 10:00 AM Project Management Workshop (Jenny Spohrer)
+- Location TBD

-### 9:30 AM Web Accessibility
+### 11:30 AM Web Accessibility Basics (Alice)

-### 10:30 AM Work on your sites

 ### 12:00 PM Lunch Break

-### 1:00 PM Workshopping
+### 1:00 PM Working on websites

+### 3:00 PM Demo websites

-5 min: Present your wireframe and current website (it doesn't need to be finished or perfect!)
+- Present your wireframe and current website (it doesn't need to be finished or perfect!)
   - Note one element that you are particularly proud of
   - Note one "tricky" element that still needs some work (what feedback or assistance would be helpful?)

-5 min: Basic feedback from the group
-- Let the presenter know what's exciting about their work
-- Volunteer to help with something during the workshop session

-### 2:30 PM Work on sites
+  - Feedback/troubleshooting
-- Work on your own or in small groups to continue working on your websites.
+- Work on your own or in small groups to continue working on your websites
+- Make sure your most up-to-date version is live on the web by 4:15

 ### 4:30 PM Reflections